Film review: My Brilliant Career (1979), directed by Gillian Armstrong

 Also starring: Wendy Hughes as Aunt Helen, Peter Whitford as Uncle Julius, Patricia Kennedy as Aunt Gussie, and Max Cullen as Mr McSwatt, the man to whom Sybylla’s father ends up owing a lot of money.

 I remember first time I saw it, I couldn’t stop giggling at the facial hair and ridiculous accent of Frank Hawdon.
-Not that the accent sounds wrong, it fits the character to a tee, it’s just that it’s so over-the-top English Gentleman, and then to think he’d roar into another rural town some eight years later (give or take) in a V8 and be Mr Handsome Doctor … well, it amused me greatly.
-(Almost as much as seeing Andrew McFarlane – Mr Ridiculously Handsome Doctor – as a futuristic jewel thief in Time Trax.
-Hah!)
+Not that the accent sounds wrong, it fits the character to a tee, it’s just that it’s so over-the-top English Gentleman, and then to think he’d roar into another rural town some eight years later (give or take) in a V8 and be Mr Awesome Doctor … well, it amused me greatly.

 The star of the show, however, is Sybylla herself.
 Judy Davis is a great actress, and this is the first of (at least) three times she’s starred alongside Sam Neill, but Sybylla is probably the character that I like the least out of those three performances.
 Her spirit and modern ideas are great, but she’s just too much of a self-obsessed snob about … well, most things.
 I like her wild, bushy hair, though.
 She really doesn’t look like a “proper lady” – she looks much more comfortable sitting up a tree singing drunken folk songs.